Instance-wise Occlusion and Depth Orders in Natural Scenes: Experiments

 \textbf{Datasets.} The experiments were conducted with three representative datasets that contain instance-wise occlusion order: COCOA~\cite{Zhu17cocoa}, KINS~\cite{Qi19kins}, and \textsc{InstaOrder}.
 For fairness, we train and test each method with the same dataset.
 For example, the second column in Table~\ref{table_occ} (top) indicates all methods are trained and tested with the KINS dataset.

 \textbf{Results.} To evaluate the occlusion order of every instance pair, we use \emph{Recall}, \emph{Precision} and \emph{F1} score (Table~\ref{table_occ}).
 In particular, we report the accuracy of the prediction of which of the two instances is an occluder, as done by OrderNet\textsuperscript{M+I}~\cite{Zhu17cocoa} and PCNet-M~\cite{Zhan20deocclusion}.
 PCNet-M is a network trained in a self-supervised manner, whereas OrderNet\textsuperscript{M+I} and our InstaOrderNet\textsuperscript{o} are trained in a supervised manner.
 Interestingly, PCNet-M\footnote{The recall reported in this paper is slightly different from the numbers appearing in PCNet-M because PCNet-M only consider neighboring instance mask pairs.
 In contrast, we used all pairs for the evaluation.} showed comparable accuracy to the supervised methods on both the COCOA~\cite{Zhu17cocoa} and KINS~\cite{Qi19kins} datasets (Table~\ref{table_occ}, top).

-However, when the \textsc{InstaOrder} dataset was used, all InstaOrderNet versions achieved significantly higher Recall, Precision and F1 scores than the other methods (Table~\ref{table_occ}, bottom).
-We speculate that the accuracy of PCNet-M depends on a high-quality instance mask.
+When the \textsc{InstaOrder} dataset was used (Table~\ref{table_occ}, bottom), all InstaOrderNet versions achieved significantly higher accuracy than the other methods.
 InstaOrderNet\textsuperscript{o} is a simple extension of OrderNet\textsuperscript{M+I}, but achieves higher accuracy because it converts multi-class classification to the multi-label classification problem.
-Qualitative results (Figure~\ref{fig:occ_qual}a) of the occlusion order prediction varied among methods.
+InstaOrderNet\textsuperscript{o,d} is more accurate than InstaOrderNet\textsuperscript{d}.
+We can infer that occlusion and depth order are not independent, but provide \emph{complementary} information for scene understanding.
+We observed that the accuracy of PCNet-M depends on instance mask quality and thus resulted in a low accuracy on the \textsc{InstaOrder} dataset.
+We show qualitative results on occlusion order prediction (Figure~\ref{fig:qual_order_disp}a), and InstaOrderNet\textsuperscript{o} showed the best accuracy.
+Even though OrderNet\textsuperscript{M+I}(ext.) is an extended network to predict bidirectional occlusion order, but still missed most bidirectional occlusion orders.